nest/nest-simulator/doc/examples/brunel_exp_multisynapse_nest.rst

     nest.SetDefaults("poisson_generator", {"rate": p_rate})

-Creation of the nodes using ``Create``.
+Creation of the nodes using :py:func:`.Create`.
 We store the returned handles in variables for later reference.
 Here the excitatory and inhibitory, as well as the poisson generator and two spike detectors.
 The spike detectors will later be used to record excitatory and inhibitory spikes.